ScrapeGraphAI-100k: Dataset for Schema-Constrained LLM Generation: Case Study: Fine-Tuning a Small Language Model

 \paragraph{Training Methodology} Fine-tuning was conducted using QLoRA~\cite{dettmers2023qlora} with 4-bit quantization.
 We applied LoRA \cite{hu2021loralowrankadaptationlarge} adapters (rank $r=16$) to all linear projections within the attention and MLP blocks.
 We utilized a learning rate of $10^{-4}$ with a cosine decay scheduler over 2 epochs on a single NVIDIA A100 (80GB).
 We specifically contrast standard fine-tuning against completion-only loss (response-only training), where the gradient is computed exclusively on the assistant's output tokens to prioritize structural accuracy in the JSON response.

 \paragraph{Evaluation}

 We evaluate extraction quality across complementary dimensions using vLLM~\cite{kwon2023efficient} with greedy decoding.
 Structural validity metrics assess whether outputs are well-formed: is\_valid\_json checks JSON parseability, while is\_schema\_compliant verifies conformance to the target schema.
 Key extraction metrics (precision, recall, F1) measure structural accuracy by comparing flattened JSON keys using dot-notation paths with [*] wildcards for arrays.
-Value extraction is captured by value\_score, a type-aware metric averaging exact match for booleans/numbers, set equality for arrays, and sentence-level BLEU~\cite{papineni-etal-2002-bleu} for strings.
+Value extraction is captured by value\_score, a type-aware metric averaging exact match for booleans/numbers, set equality for arrays, and sentence-level BLEU~\cite{papineni-etal-2002-bleu} for strings.\footnote{Sentence-level BLEU is known to degrade on very short strings (1--5 tokens), which is common for extracted field values like titles, prices, and names, we use it as one signal of lexical overlap rather than a definitive value-correctness measure, and discuss a complementary exact-match metric in Appendix~\ref{sec:value-score-alt}.} Structural-accuracy claims in the paper rest on key-based metrics and schema compliance, which are unaffected by this caveat.
 Finally, overall\_bleu on serialized JSON provides a holistic quality measure.
-Samples exceeding the 8192-token context limit were excluded.
-Code for evaluation and fine-tuning is available at \url{https://github.com/ScrapeGraphAI/scrapegraph-100k-paper}.
+Evaluation uses the test split of the filtered fine-tuning subset (2,808 examples), samples exceeding the 8192-token context limit are excluded, leaving 2,714.
+Targets in this split are GPT-5-nano-regenerated references rather than original user-facing telemetry responses, so reported metrics measure student/teacher agreement rather than agreement with real production outputs.

+Both the Qwen3 baselines and the fine-tuned model use greedy decoding under vLLM with the following prompt template.
+We deliberately do not apply schema-constrained decoding, JSON-mode, or few-shot exemplars to either side, so the comparison reflects raw generation quality under a uniform inference recipe.

-\paragraph{Results} Table~\ref{tab:finetune-results} reports per-metric results, while Figure~\ref{fig:model_scaling} visualizes the overall BLEU scaling trend.
-The 30B model delivers the strongest overall validity and content scores (e.g., 0.9913 valid JSON, 0.8915 key F1), serving as a high-capacity reference point.
-Our fine-tuned 1.7B remains close on structural accuracy (key F1 0.8866, within 0.005 of 30B) and surpasses the 4B baseline on all key-based metrics, showing that ScrapeGraphAI-100k can narrow the gap between small and large models.
+\paragraph{Results} Table~\ref{tab:finetune-results} reports per-metric results, and Figure~\ref{fig:model_scaling} visualizes the overall BLEU scaling trend.
+The 30B-A3B (3.3B active) reference model achieves the strongest validity and content scores (e.g., 0.9913 valid JSON, 0.8915 key F1).
+Our fine-tuned 1.7B stays close on structural accuracy (key F1 0.8866, within 0.005 of 30B-A3B) and surpasses the 4B baseline on all key-based metrics, showing that ScrapeGraphAI-100k can narrow the gap between small and large models.

+\paragraph{Discussion} The comparison is asymmetric: ``Ours'' is fine-tuned to imitate GPT-5-nano and then evaluated against GPT-5-nano-regenerated targets, whereas the Qwen3 baselines have no exposure to that teacher.
+The reported gaps therefore conflate baseline-to-teacher distribution distance with capability difference and likely overstate the absolute gap to the baselines, a symmetric comparison would fine-tune the baselines on the same teacher targets.